Vitamin B9 (Folate, folic acid, 5-methylenetetrahydrofolate) is water-soluble, and one of 8 B-Vitamins.

 But note that higher doses of Vitamin B9 like those used in clinical trials nearly always use synthetic folic acid.
 If you are deficient in Vitamin B12, and many people are, can manifest as anemia.
-And is undisguisable from folate deficiency.
+And looks just like folate deficiency.

 Large doses of folate could correct anemia.
-Without correcting the underlying B12 deficiency.
-And leave you at risk for irreversible brain damage.
+But without correcting an underlying B12 deficiency can leave you at risk for irreversible brain damage.